orgilbatzaya/Wikipedia-Popularity/project/project.md

     ##   <chr>                              <dbl>             <int> <chr>
     ## 1 Jesus Christ                        31.9               214 Israel

 Because there are so many historical figures from Europe, there is a lot of clustering near the 50-60 language marker.
 Additionally, Europe and Asia's slopes are very similar.
 This could be because Europe has 6,073 figures with pages translated into 50 or more languages and very high popularity index scores or that Asia has 1,021 popular historical figures, but those figures have pages that have been translated into much more than 50 languages.
 For example, there is a historical figure that is an outlier considering Asia's spread in the visual.
 By filtering the data for the figure with a page translated into more than 200 languages, we identified this individual as Jesus Christ, whose Wikipedia page has been translated into 214 different languages.
-The fact that Jesus has his page translated into this many languages is not surprising.

     ## # A tibble: 1 x 4
     ##   full_name   historical_popularity_index article_languages country